-Most humans love indulging in their favourite chocolate treat, but, unfortunately, ingesting chocolate can result in significant illness for your dog.
-Chocolate is toxic for your dog because it contains both caffeine and a chemical called theobromine; two chemicals that dogs cannot metabolize as well as humans.
+Most humans love indulging in their favourite chocolate treat but unfortunately, ingesting chocolate can result in significant illness for your dog.
+Chocolate is toxic for your dog because it contains both caffeine and a chemical called theobromine that are both from the methylxanthine family; two chemicals that dogs cannot metabolize as well as humans.

 Which types of chocolate are more toxic for your dog?

 The darker and more bitter the chocolate, the more dangerous it is for your dog.
-This is because dark chocolate and baking chocolate contains more theobromine per ounce.
+This is because dark chocolate and baking chocolate contains more methylxanthines per ounce.

-The list below includes the estimated amounts of theobromine in each type of chocolate in milligrams (mg) per ounce (oz) from highest to lowest.
+The list below includes the estimated amounts of methylxanthine in each type of chocolate in milligrams (mg) per ounce (oz) from highest to lowest.